Get the latest insights

 How is the CPU and system temperature?

-Remember to save any changes you make in setup.
+Remember to save any changes you make in the setup.

 Proceed with your OS install.
 Then immediately install security software and your system drivers.
 If possible, install just the LAN driver and then go to your board’s support page for the latest updated drivers.